LUAC(1) General Commands Manual LUAC(1)

 '-' for standard output, but not on platforms that open standard

 output in text mode.)
-The output file may be a source file
+The output file may be one of the given

-because all files are loaded before the output file is written.
+files because all files are loaded before the output file is

 -p load files but do not generate any output file.
 Used mainly for